 The study of the traditional and contemporary issues in the philosophy of art: definition of art, truth in art, art and emotion and interpretation, and evaluation of works of art in literature, music, painting, and film.
-Pre: Any introductory humanities course.

 Environmental Ethics

 An examination of ethical issues in the resolution of conflicts between individual and societal needs and wants and environmental well-being.